RaffOwO/vesuveus/README.md

 Stay tuned for more videos and pictures of the Vesuveus in action as I continue to explore and improve this little wonder!

-# How to build your own Vesuveus
+# How to build your own Vesuveus (WIP)

+In the alternative-versions folder you can find some OLD versions and other revisions made by the community, always appreciated!

+Note that this guide refers to the version that you can find in 'files/printables' directory!

+Also this section is a work in progress, I will update it as soon as I can.
+Next time I will build another one of this beauty I will take more pictures and videos to make the guide more complete.

 ## Some Technical and Design Details

-In the v1-August folder is an older revision that I showcased and used till the end of August 2023, it has two problems as explained at the end of the README file of that folder, but if you want to build that version you can still find the files in that folder.

 I used RP2040 MCU and kmk (because i love Python) for my vesuveus but you can use any MCU/firmware you want.

-The plate and the base are magnetic so you can easily open it and work on any issue without an hassle.
+The plate and the base use magnetic disk so you can easily open it and work on any issue without an hassle.
 For the build I suggest magnetic disks with 8cm in diameter with an height of 2cm, but anything lower than that should work just fine, just glue them in the circular spots.

-## Build Guide!
-(WIP)
-This section is a work in progress, I will update it as soon as I can.
-Next time I will build another one of this beauty I will take more pictures and videos to make the guide more complete.

 ### BOM (Bill of Materials)
 What you need:

 - 40 switches
+    - any MX style switch will work

 - 40 keycaps
+    - any MX style keycap will work

 - 40 diodes
+    - I used 1N4148 diodes, you can find them easily on Amazon or Aliexpress

+- 10 magnetic disks
-- 10 magnetic disks 8cm in diameter and 2cm in height (or lower)
+    - I used [these](https://www.amazon.it/gp/product/B07Z5QZQZQ/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) but you can use any other magnetic disk you want as long as they are 8cm in diameter and 2cm in height (or less)

-- 1 RP2040 MCU (or any other MCU you want)
+- 1 MCU
+    - I used a waveshare RP 2040 Zero, but you can use any other MCU you want as long is compatible with kmk and has at least 14 GPIO pins.

 - the plate and the base (3D printed)
+    - you can find the STL/3MF files in the 'files/printables' directory

-- some wires
+- soldering equipment
-- soldering equipment (I suggest the [pinecil](https://www.pine64.org/pinecil/) from pine64)
+    - a soldering iron, community alwasy suggest [pinecil](https://www.pine64.org/pinecil/) but I used a cheap one from Amazon and it worked just fine

+    - soldering wire, I used 0.5mm diameter

+    - wires, I use 22 AWG wires but as always you can use any other wire you want

 - strong glue
+    - I used [this](https://www.amazon.it/gp/product/B07Z5QZQZQ/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) but you can use any other glue you want as long as it's strong enough to keep the magnetic disks in place

 - a lot of patience, love and passion (but if you are here you already have that 🤍)

 ### Video Guide